How to Strengthen Your Senior Dog’s Brain Power

 Hide and seek is a great game to challenge your dog’s mind.
 Hide treats, a favorite toy, or yourself, and let your dog figure out the hiding place.
 When he’s rewarded with a yummy treat, sweet puppy talk, or a round of play with his favorite toy and human, he’ll be sure to work extra hard to find even the most well-hidden goodies.

 Most dogs love a good game of fetch, but you can add a mental challenge by using a toy with an irregular flight pattern or one that bounces erratically when it lands.
-The Chuckit Ultra Ring enagages your dog’s brain and natural chase instinct since he never knows where it will bounce or roll once you launch it.
+The Chuckit Ultra Ring engages your dog’s brain and natural chase instinct since he never knows where it will bounce or roll once you launch it.
 You can save your arm muscles and keep doggy drool off your hands by using the convenient Ring Chaser Launcher for hours of fun.

 Teaching your dog a new trick is another great way to bond and challenge his brain at the same time.
 Whether you’re teaching him to pick up his toys or roll over on command, he’ll love spending the time with you, and his brain will love the mental exercise.